goliatone/wee-things-workshop/tutorials/4-hello-wifi-blink/README.md

 **NOTE:**

-If you upload the script file to the board, make changes locally and then re-upload the file, most likely you will get the following error:
+If you upload the script file to the board, and then make changes locally and re-upload the file, most likely you will get the following error:

 >boot.lua:34: only one tcp server allowed

+This happens because we have a running copy of the file in memory and then we are uploading a new copy.
+The `server` variable is global, so when the compiler reaches the `server` instance we just uploaded, it complains because it has one already in memory.

-To prevent this error, we first disconect any previous server instance.
+To prevent this error, we will disconnect any previous server instance.

 ```lua
 if server then srv:close() end